mynhardtburger/should-i-shovel/readme.md

     * get_forecast api end point data structure updated to return list of forecasts split by forecast variable to simplify front end logic.
 * Front end:
     * Implemented google maps map.
 Was simpler to implement compared to leaflet.
-    * On load centers at user's location using browser's geolocation
+    * On load centers at user's location using browser's geolocation.
-    * clicking on the map triggers API call to fetch forecast for the location
+    * clicking on the map triggers API call to fetch forecast for the location.
-    * Graphs of results still work in progress
+    * Graphs of results still work in progress.
+    * Switch to webpack for bundling from parcel.
 ### 2023-01-12
 First public commit.
 The repo is still quite messy, but the structure of the infrastructure and roughly defined and many of the API functions have been coded.